lowercasename/homepage/src/blog/2022-05-04-undocumented-bin-collection-api.md

 LOCATION_ID=1234567890
 ```

-To read this file, I needed a new library: [https://pypi.org/project/python-dotenv/](python-dotenv).
+To read this file, I needed a new library: [python-dotenv](python-dotenv).

 ```
 pip3 install python-dotenv